Lorena Mandacawan: Manobo refugee flight

 Mandacawan and her family were part of the Manobo exodus from Talaingod to the United Church of Christ in the Philippines (UCCP) Haran Evacuation Center in Davao City, fleeing due to threats from Alamara, a paramilitary organization that accused her family of supporting the New People's Army (NPA).
-The community and their schools had also been attacked by the military, and had fled there from Talaingod and Kapalong in Davao del Norte and from Arakan in North Cotabato.
+The community and their schools had also been attacked by the military, and had fled there from Talaingod and Kapalong in Davao del Norte and from Arakan in Cotabato.

 Over 500 internally displaced Lumad refugees were seeking sanctuary at the UCCP compound when it was subject to an order to close by the Regional Peace and Order Council of Region 12.
 Her nephew Obella Bay-ao had been shot and killed by members of Alamara in 2017, accused of being a member of the NPA.
 He was in 6th grade.

 She leads a group of women BHWs serving the community at the evacuation center and serves as the group's spokesperson.
 In 2020 during the COVID-19 pandemic, while leading the health committee inside the sanctuary, which housed about 350 children and adolescents, she organized disinfection and quarantine measures.
 The local government had offered the refugees no aid.
 The community also struggled with hunger, as the enhanced quarantine threatened their food supply, which they supplemented through backyard gardening.